Snoyark/Testing/WIP.md

-__pred__ refers specifically to the attribute that contains the entity whose class is denoted by __something__.
-For example, counties have a partOfUsState clause, and have dwo:contextByPredicate dwo:UsAdministrativeDivision clause on their codesets, due to the fact that counties have a lot of repeat names.
+__contextPred__ gives the predicate that draws the association between this entity and another ontology.
+For example, since US Counties are part of a US State, and that they have a `<contextByPredicate> <UsAdministrativeDivision>`, they should have the `<partOfUsState>` predicate as an object, as seen in the Case.

 ##### Case: `dwo:contextByPredicate <partOfUsState>;`